flanglet/kanzi-cpp/README.md

 Most traditional compressors underutilize modern hardware by running single-threaded—even on machines with many cores.
 Kanzi, in contrast, is concurrent by design, compressing multiple blocks in parallel across threads for significant performance gains.
 However, it is not compatible with standard compression formats.

 It’s important to note that Kanzi is a data compressor, not an archiver.
 It includes optional checksums for verifying data integrity, but does not provide features like cross-file deduplication or data recovery mechanisms.
-That said, it produces a seekable bitstream—meaning one or more consecutive blocks can be decompressed independently, without needing to process the entire stream.
+That said, it produces a seekable bitstream, meaning one or more consecutive blocks can be decompressed independently, without needing to process the entire stream.

 For more details, see [Wiki](https://github.com/flanglet/kanzi-cpp/wiki), [Q&A](https://github.com/flanglet/kanzi-cpp/wiki/q&a) and [DeepWiki](https://deepwiki.com/flanglet/kanzi-cpp/1-overview)